WinVector/cdata/README.md

 -   Work on local data or with any `DBI` data source.
 -   Are powerful generalizations of the operations commonly called `pivot` and `un-pivot`.
+-   Allow for example-driven graphical specification of data transforms or data layout control.
+-   Work in-memory or with `SQL` databases.

 A quick example: plot iris petal and sepal dimensions in a faceted graph.